open-telemetry/opentelemetry-collector-contrib/extension/observer/ecsobserver/README.md

 **Status: beta**

-The `ecsobserver` uses the ECS/EC2 API to discover prometheus scrape target from all running tasks and filter them based on service names, task definitions and container labels.
+The `ecsobserver` uses the ECS/EC2 API to discover prometheus scrape targets from all running tasks and filter them based on service names, task definitions and container labels.

 ## Config